Selling a Pest Control Business: Valuation and Buyer Landscape

 The Buyer Landscape: Who's Buying and Why

 The M&A market for pest control businesses is diverse, comprising a mix of strategic consolidators, private equity platforms, and regional players.
-Understanding their motivations is key to positioning your business for the right buyer and structuring a deal that aligns with your objectives.
+Understanding their motivations is key to positioning your business for the right buyer and structuring a deal that aligns with your objectives, particularly when engaging in off-market discussions.

 Strategic Acquirers: The Industry Titans